Seby Zavala Player Props: White Sox vs. Angels

-The Chicago White Sox, including Seby Zavala and his .375 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+Seby Zavala -- with a slugging percentage of .391 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Jaime Barria on the hill, on June 28 at 9:38 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Red Sox.
+He had a hitless performance in his last game (0-for-1) against the Angels.

 Seby Zavala Game Info & Props vs. the Angels